FreeOpcUa/opcua-asyncio/docs/usage/get-started/minimal-server.rst

 Using the server as a context manager with :code:`async with server: ...` allows us to hide starting and shutting down the server nicely.
 In order to keep the server alive a endless loop must be present.
-In the this example the loop is also used to periodically update the variable on our custom object.
+In this example the loop is also used to periodically update the variable in our custom object.

 Now that we have a working server, let's go on and write :ref:`usage/get-started/minimal-client:a minimal opc-ua client`!